mywoodstock/HAMPtOn/README.md

   This will generate a output mesh file named `newmesh.64.nc`, a graph file named `newmesh.64.info`, and a partitioning file named `newmesh.64.info.part.64`.

   The generated mesh, graph and partitioning files can then be directly used in your application.
 For MPAS-Ocean, just update the file names in the `namelist.ocean` and `streams.ocean` input files, and you are good to go.

+## PaToH or METIS?

+ Discussion about pros and cons of both partitioners will come here some day.